guettli/golang-and-vscode/README.md

 Nice color theme.
 Overall vscode is a bit too colorful.

+Developing Go code means working with generated files in most cases.
+It would be great if vscode could display files which were generated with a different background color.
+Rule of thubmb: If the file contains `DO NOT EDIT`, then the background color should be different.
+TODO: try to find a solution.

 # Not solved yet

 Copy+Paste does not work in the git-diff view of deleted lines: https://github.com/microsoft/vscode/issues/8226